Create a room

 Escoria supports having multiple walkable areas (represented by multiple

-instances).
-These can be switched by an ESC
+NavigationRegion2D instances).
+These can be switched by using an ASHES

 Hint